-The informal resolution process is not available to resolve allegations that an employee sexually harassed a student or any allegations of sexual assault.
+The informal resolution process is not available to resolve allegations that an employee sexually harassed a student.

 Retaliation Prohibited

 The District prohibits any intimidation, threats, coercion, or discrimination against any individual who made a report or complaint of sexual harassment, testified, assisted, or participated or refused to participate in any manner in a Title IX investigation, proceeding, or hearing.
 Individuals who experience retaliation may file a complaint using the formal complaint process described above.